 Modern Languages at Newcastle also ranks in the top 150 universities in the world in the QS World University Rankings by Subject 2014.

 All of our modern languages degrees include a compulsory year abroad.

 Students studying a European language can:

-If you’re studying more than one language you usually divide the year between the two countries relating to your chosen languages, although it may be possible to spend the whole year in one country.
+You usually divide the year between the two countries relating to your chosen languages, although it may be possible to spend the whole year in one country.

-We offer lots of help to prepare you for your year abroad including:
+We offer lots of help to prepare you for your year abroad, including:

 Our team of Year Abroad Officers will keep in close touch with you while you are abroad, and you will communicate regularly with your personal tutor via the web-based e-portfolio.